drjuls/AMBiT/INSTALL.md

 - `msmpi`: Microsoft MPI (Note: Microsoft MPI is now called MS HPC.
 The `msmpi` option is only kept around for compatibility with legacy systems)

+This option is especially important when combining MKL with ScaLAPACK: if the MPI implemen tation specified by `MKL_MPI` does not match the MPI distribution used when running AMBiT, the MKL ScaLAPACK routines will crash.

 Check with your cluster's documentation to see which MPI library you should use here.

 ## Building with an alternative BLAS library